DiligentBuilder/MathOCR/README.md

 Does OCR with math and does different functions after the math is recognized

 main.py -> main code for the OCR, calls the different libraries that are used to perform the Math OCR tasks.
+To run the Math OCR software program, just simply run main.py using Python and all the required libraries for the Math OCR to work correctly.

 ## Design Overview